Educators Academy ESG Schools Hospitality Certification Courses About Us Login

 Food, what a waste!

-It is estimated that we waste about a third of all the food that we produce for human consumption.
-One third...that is a LOT of food.
+It is estimated that we waste about a third of all the food we produce for human consumption.
+A third!!!
+That’s a lot of food.

-Producing food requires an enormous environmental effort; Land that has been deforested, species that have been driven to extinction, indigenous populations that have been made homeless, uprooted soil that has been degraded and a huge amount of water used – all to produce food that we purchase and then throw away uneaten?
+Producing food requires a huge environmental effort, land that has been deforested, species that have been driven to extinction, indigenous populations that have been made homeless and uprooted soil that has been degraded and a huge amount of water used – all to produce food that we then just throw away.

-This is not a scare tactic, but unfortunately this is the reality of the food waste problem we have worldwide.
+This is not to scare you, unfortunately this is the reality of the food waste problem we have worldwide.
 These are facts.
 It is hard for us in the western world to understand the devastating effects that food waste has on the environment, because we can’t see it with our own eyes.

 Continue Reading...